-Your own feelings can also lead to erectile dysfunction.
+Your feelings can also lead to erectile dysfunction.

 Erectile dysfunction happens to about one in ten men.

-Today there are a number of treatments that can help, so there is no longer any need for males to suffer as often simple lifestyle changes, medications, and other treatments can be used to treat ED.
+Today there are several treatments that can help, so there is no longer any need for males to suffer as often simple lifestyle changes, medications, and other treatments can be used to treat ED.
 Quitting smoking, losing excess weight, and increasing physical activity may help some men regain sexual function.

 - Failure to achieve an erection more than 50% of the time generally indicates there is a problem requiring treatment.

 - According to the National Institutes of Health, erectile dysfunction affects as many as 30 million men in the United States.

 - According to the National Institutes of Health, approximately 5% of 40-year-old men and between 15% and 25% of 65-year-old men experience ED on a long-term basis.

 - About 4 percent of men in their 50s experience a total inability to have an erection; for men in their 60s, that rate jumps to 17 percent, and to 47 percent for men older than 75.

 - Modern drug therapy for ED made a significant advance in 1983, when British physiologist Giles Brindley dropped his trousers and demonstrated to a shocked Urodynamics Society audience his papaverine-induced erection.

 - During the late 16th and 17th centuries in France, male impotence was considered a crime, as well as legal grounds for a divorce.
 The practice, which involved inspection of the complainants by court experts, was declared obscene in 1677.